 Think your cat’s meows, chirps, yowls, and purrs are just random gibberish?
 Think again.
 She’s actually communicating to you information about her world and about how she feels toward you.
-The good news is that if you listen closely, you just might begin to understand what all the meowing is about and use that understanding to your advantage.
+The good news is that if you listen closely, you just might begin to understand what the sounds your cat makes is all about and use that understanding to your advantage.

 Next to birds, cats possess the widest range of vocalizations of any domestic pet.
 Though best known for their meows, purrs, hisses, and growls, the list of sounds they regularly make is more comprehensive than this.
 Depending on the situation, your cat is capable of making many distinct utterances, with multiple nuanced variations of each, according to importance.
 Some reflect contentment and ease, while others expose worry, fear, or even anger.
 All, though, are indicative of your cat’s emotional state of mind.